Generic Name: fluocinolone (Intraocular route)

 - Eye infection caused by a virus, fungus, or bacteria or

 - Herpes simplex infection of the eye or

 - Vaccinia (smallpox) eye infection or

 - Varicella (chickenpox) eye infection—Should not be used in patients with these conditions.

 This section provides information on the proper use of a number of products that contain fluocinolone.
 It may not be specific to Iluvien.
 Please read with care.

-An eye doctor will give you this medicine in a hospital or clinic.
-This medicine is an implant that is placed in your eye.
-It will stay in your eye and will not need to be removed for up to 3 years.
+Your eye doctor (ophthalmologist) will give you this medicine in a hospital or clinic.
+This medicine is an implant that is placed into your eye.
+It will stay into your eye and will not need to be removed for up to 3 years.